dtminnick/codebits/README.md

 # Code Bits Collection
-This repo is a personal collection of small code snippets, functions, and scripts—used for testing concepts, prototyping ideas, or solving one-off problems during data, analysis, and automation projects.
+This repo is a personal collection of small code snippets, functions, and scripts used for testing concepts, prototyping ideas, or solving one-off problems during data, analysis, and automation projects.
 It includes code in R and Python and supports my broader work in process improvement and data science.

 # What's Inside
 Each file represents a "code bit"—a small, focused piece of logic meant to: